Category Archives: What’s New

 To keep our stream (and all waterways in Lower Merion) as clean as possible, remember that chemical lawn fertilizers, pesticides, pollutants from cars, de-icing salt and yes, dog poop, are the most significant sources of stream pollution in our area.
 Dispose of all dog poop in the trash, and use chemical fertilizers, pesticides, and de-icing salt as little as possible (none at all would be great!)

-Member survey comment“Some people do not clean up after their dogs.
+Member survey comment: “Some people do not clean up after their dogs.
 I’ve heard people say – “It’s not on the path” – but they need to clean up anywhere in the park including sides and middle.”

 Our response: You are so right!
 Dog poop is a major source of stream pollution and threatens the health of people and animals that use the stream.
 We hope all West Mill Creekers will take a look at our “Poop FAQs” sheet that is available on our website under the “Gettin’ Along” tab and in brochure form in the park kiosk.
 It answers a lot of the questions people have asked us in the past on this issue so please take a look!